-Dozens of lawsuits alleging the antipsychotic drug Abilify caused compulsive gambling were centralized in a Florida federal court on October 3, 2016.
-These cases were filed on behalf of individuals who experienced significant financial and mental losses.
-They are filed against the manufacturers of the drug, Bristol-Myers Squibb Co., and Otsuka Pharmaceutical Co.
+Dozens of Abilify compulsive gambling lawsuits were centralized in a Florida federal court on October 3, 2016.
+These cases were filed on behalf of individuals who experienced significant financial and mental losses after taking the antipsychotic drug Abilify.
+Abilify compulsify gambling lawsuits have been filed against the manufacturers of the drug, Bristol-Myers Squibb Co., and Otsuka Pharmaceutical.

 The Abilify lawsuits pending in 14 districts were consolidated into multidistrict litigation (MDL) in Florida in an effort to: